Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/programming-with-markdownsaveoptions/export-into-markdown-with-table-content-alignment/_index.md

 ---
-title: Export Into Markdown With Table Content Alignment linktitle:Export Into Markdown With Table Content Alignment
+title: Export Into Markdown With Table Content Alignment
+linktitle: Export Into Markdown With Table Content Alignment
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to export table content with different alignments to Markdown files using Aspose.Words for .NET.
 type: docs